mhero/ruby-crawler/README.md

-## Web Crawler App
+## Web Crawler API

-The API exposes a web crawler.
+This Ruby project exposes an API that allows you to crawl web pages, search for specific content, and capture screenshots of the page, which are stored locally as PNG files.
+The API also returns metadata like the number of links and images found on the page.
+It’s designed to streamline web scraping with a simple and flexible interface.

 ## Dependencies